 When do I pay?

-In summary, there are three steps to determining a payroll liability in respect of your contractor:
+In summary, there are three steps to determining payroll tax liability in respect of your contractor:

 Step 1: Is the person an employee?